-In Melbourne on March 11, the artist performed at the iconic 170 Russell to an intimate but hyped crowd at the only over 18 show of the tour.
-You would think that due to K-Pop groups being more popular than solo artists that Eric Nam would struggle in the spotlight but putting this man in a group would only hinder his abilities.
+In Melbourne on Monday March 11th 2019, the artist performed at the iconic 170 Russell to an intimate but hyped crowd at the only over 18 show of the tour.
+You would think that due to K-Pop groups being more popular than solo artists that Eric Nam would struggle in the spotlight, but putting this man in a group would only hinder his abilities.
 As soon as Eric Nam took to the stage, there were squeals of excitement and cheers of support whenever he would do a certain dance move or gesture towards the crowd with his hands.

-Eric Nam is the full package; he can speak well and is surprisingly funny, his dancing skills are impressive, he is ridiculously good looking and the man has a beautiful voice, kind of like velvety chocolate – but for the ears.
+Eric Nam is the full package; he can speak well and is surprisingly funny, his dance skills are impressive, he is ridiculously good-looking, and the man has a beautiful voice – kind of like velvety chocolate – but for the ears.
 As weird as it sounds, this is the best way to describe his voice because of the way Nam can effortlessly execute both ballads and bangers flawlessly.
-Despite the setlist being a mix of slow songs and dance tunes, Eric Nam’s show flowed naturally with Nam sharing fun stories about his mum, his dislike for Vegemite due to the playful teasing of fans and expressing his genuine happiness to be performing in Australia.
+Despite the setlist being a mix of slow songs and dance tunes, Eric Nam’s show flowed naturally, with Nam sharing fun stories about his mum, and his dislike for Vegemite due to the playful teasing of fans and expressing his genuine happiness to be performing in Australia.

-I don’t think I’ve seen a crowd before so warm, friendly and genuinely supportive towards a solo artist the way that the crowd supported Eric Nam in Melbourne last night, but then again this is K-Pop, a whole different animal where the K-Pop community are a family.
-But it would also be hard to leave an Eric Nam show without floating away with that mushy feeling of joy regardless.
+I don’t think I’ve seen a crowd before so warm, friendly, and genuinely supportive towards a solo artist the way that the crowd supported Eric Nam in Melbourne last night.
+But then again, this is K-Pop – a whole different animal where the K-Pop community are a family.
+It would also be hard to leave an Eric Nam show without floating away with that mushy feeling of joy, regardless.